-(NOTE: Do not be intimidated by any of the tasks.
-Pick what you can and chose simple music or slow things down.
-Accuracy and Confidence come from Repetition and Refinement.
-Even if you think your notes are wrong, keep going, you might have to sing through all the wrong notes before you find the right ones.
-Get rid of the intimidation and embrace whatever level you are at so you can grow.)
+Note: Do not be intimidated by any of the tasks.
+Pick what you can and choose simple music or slow things down.
+Accuracy and confidence come from repetition and refinement.
+Even if you think your notes are wrong, keep going — you might have to sing through all the wrong notes before you find the right ones.
+Get rid of the intimidation and embrace whatever level you are at so you can grow.

 Internalise — Imitate — Interact